sarahcssiqueira/docker-wordpress/readme.md

 ---

+### Starting Docker

-After setting your variables, run `docker-compose up -d` to start the docker.
+After setting your variables, run `docker-compose up -d` to start the Docker.

-When Docker finishes their work (which can take a few minutes at the first time, depending on your connection and machine) by opening your browser through http://localhost:8000, you will see the WordPress default installation screen.
+When Docker finishes their work (can take a few minutes at the first time, depending on your connection and machine), you will see the WordPress default installation screen in your browser.

+Finish WordPress installation.

-Finish WordPress installation, and in your terminal, cd the root project folder again type `cd ..` to start working on your plugins and/or themes.
+In your terminal, cd the root project folder again to start working on your plugins and/or themes.

-For using wp-cli, use `docker-compose run --rm wpcli command` as it was added to only run one-off commands
+For using wp-cli, use `docker-compose run --rm wpcli command` as it was added to only run one-off commands.

+🚀You already can start to work on your themes and plugins, but there are more tools available for using, keep reading.

+## More Tools

-## Debugging in WordPress
+### Debugging in WordPress

 The wp-core is synchronized through the docker-composer.yml just in case you need to check and/or debug something.
 After running `docker-compose up -d`, you will be able to change the [WordPress debug mode](https://wordpress.org/documentation/article/debugging-in-wordpress/) by changing the following lines on the **wp-config.php** file inside the wp-core folder.